Deaf-Blind Services

 Deaf-Blind Organizations

-The Advisory Committee provides DORS with input from VR, ILOB, and Pre-ETS consumers.
+The Deaf-Blind Advisory Committee (left to right: Lisa Sudmann-Stannard, Carrie Quigley, Alexander Quaynor, Dr. Leo Yates, and Kyesha West) provides DORS with input from VR, ILOB, and Pre-ETS consumers.

 Support Service Providers (SSP) are specially trained professionals who enable people with combined vision and hearing loss to access their environment and make informed decisions.